-The School reserves the right to refuse to permit a student to inspect the following records:
+PGS reserves the right to refuse to permit a student to inspect the following records:

-- 1. Financial records of the student's parents. - 2.
-Letters and statements of recommendation for which the student has waived her or his right of access, or which were maintained before January 1, 1975. - 3.
-Records connected with an application to attend the School if that application was denied. - 4.
+- 1. Financial records of the student's parents. - Letters and statements of recommendation for which the student has waived her or his right of access, or which were maintained before January 1, 1975. - 3.
+Records connected with an application to attend PGS if that application was denied. - 4.
 Those records which are excluded from the FERPA definition of education records.